v0.08 🌳

-In 2025, Social Security recipients are set to receive a 2.5% cost-of-living adjustment (COLA), raising average monthly benefits to approximately $1,976.
-This increase is notably lower than the substantial 8.7% hike seen in 2023 [87270f10].
-However, retirees may face an unexpected reduction of about $120 in their benefits due to a calculation error related to the COLA [87270f10].
+In 2025, Social Security recipients will experience a 2.5% cost-of-living adjustment (COLA), raising average monthly benefits to approximately $1,976.
+This increase is significantly lower than the substantial 8.7% hike seen in 2023, which had provided much-needed relief to retirees facing rising living costs [87270f10].
+However, this adjustment may be overshadowed by an anticipated reduction of about $120 in benefits due to a calculation error related to the COLA [87270f10].
 Currently, the COLA is based on the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W), which some advocacy groups argue does not accurately reflect the spending patterns of retirees.
 They suggest that the Consumer Price Index for the Elderly (CPI-E) would provide a more accurate measure, potentially resulting in a 3% increase for 2025 [87270f10].

 As of 2022, racial and ethnic minorities made up 1 in 4 adults aged 65 and older, highlighting a significant demographic shift among retirees in the United States [218b4529].
 The average 65-year-old can expect to live another 18 years on a median income of $29,740, yet many face financial challenges that threaten their quality of life [218b4529].
 For instance, the average yearly Social Security benefits for Black men aged 65 and older was $15,345, while for Black women it was $13,755.
 In contrast, the average benefits for all men and women were $18,910 and $14,824, respectively [218b4529].
 This disparity underscores the ongoing racial wealth gap that affects retirement security for many Black retirees.

-In light of these challenges, the Social Security Administration announced that the COLA for 2024 will increase average monthly benefits to approximately $1,907 [9077ece2].
+In light of these challenges, the COLA for 2024 will increase average monthly benefits to approximately $1,907 [9077ece2].
 However, critics argue that this increase may not sufficiently address the rising costs of living, particularly for those who rely heavily on Social Security [63c1e1de].
 AARP warns that after expected Medicare increases, net gains for retirees could be as low as $10.20, further complicating the financial landscape for older Americans [218b4529].
 The COLA for 2025 is projected to be 2.5%, with average benefits rising to $1,970 in January 2025 [9077ece2].

 The financial outlook for Black retirees is particularly concerning.
 A report indicates that Black households have a median retirement wealth of $119,000 compared to $273,500 for White households, illustrating significant racial disparities in retirement wealth [218b4529].
 The poverty threshold for a single person in 2024 is set at $15,060, raising alarms about the growing number of retirees living in or near poverty [218b4529].